ResFactory/r2/lib/sql/render/README.md

 ## TODO

-- [ ] `$RF_HOME/lib/axiom/axiom-serde.ts` was recently introduced and is quite
-      similar SQLa's `domain.ts` module.
-Check to see if it makes sense to build `AxiomSqlDomain` on top of AxiomSerDe instead of Axiom directly.
 - [ ] Check out [Cell Programming Language](https://www.cell-lang.net/) for
       ideas around "stateful programs" and their built-in relationships (vs. objects capabilities)